 About the day

-Organized by Simon Fraser University and the University of British Columbia Libraries, GIS day 2021 will be an online event, to be held via Zoom.
+Organized by Simon Fraser University and the University of British Columbia Libraries, GIS Day 2022 will feature:

 Registration is for free but required.
 The link below will direct you to UBC's GIS Day page where you can register at the bottom.